Skip to Content

 Jack Daniel’s Straight Tennessee Rye Whiskey

-When enthusiasts talk about American rye whiskies, only a few distilleries are mentioned.
+When enthusiasts talk about American rye whiskies, only a few distilleries come to mind.
 MGP in Indiana is perhaps the most well known but honorable mentions go to Michter’s, Heaven Hill and Buffalo Trace.
-All are well known for their spicy takes on this whiskey known for being spicy.
-But there is another company who lurks in the background quietly owning the crown for most rye whiskey recipes produced over the last 10 years.
-Their experience is not lost on other distillers either, as two of the ones I mentioned above have used them to contract-distill rye whiskey while their own stills were still coming online.
+But there is another company who lurks in the background – quietly owning the crown for most rye whiskey recipes produced over the last 10 years.
+That’s even if you ignore the fact that they produced rye whiskey for 2 other major distilleries.
 Which company am I talking about?
-It’s Brown Forman.
-They are responsible for producing Rittenhouse for Heaven Hill in the late 90’s/early 2000s and Michter’s up until 2015.
+It’s Brown-Forman.
+They are responsible for producing Rittenhouse for Heaven Hill in the late 90’s/early 2000s and Michter’s up until 2011.

-Brown Forman’s 3 main distilleries, Early Times (now called Brown Forman Distillery), Woodford Reserve and Jack Daniel’s, each produce their own version of rye whiskey.
+Brown Forman’s 3 main distilleries: Early Times (now called Brown-Forman Distillery), Woodford Reserve and Jack Daniel’s, each produce their own version of rye whiskey.
 Old Forester’s rye whiskey uses a mash bill of 65% rye, 15% corn and 20% malted barley.
 Woodford uses a 53/37/10 mash bill (and experimented with a 100% rye grain mash bill at one point).
-But it’s Jack Daniel’s, surprisingly, that has the highest rye grain content in their rye whiskey coming in at 70/18/12.
-All three distilleries use different distilling techniques and yeasts, so of course the flavor profile will vary.
+But it’s Jack Daniel’s, surprisingly, that has the highest rye grain content of all 3, coming in at 70% rye, 18% corn and 12% malted barley.
+All three distilleries use different distilling techniques and yeasts which is why they’re all going to taste different.

-One of the main differences that separates Jack Daniel’s Rye Whiskey from its cousins is that it gets filtered through a 10 foot stack of sugar maple charcoal to filter out the impurities before being put into a barrel for aging.
-All Brown Forman base products are aged between 4 to 6 years, but Jack Daniel’s does not use heat-cycled warehouses.
-This can result in more variation between barrels.
-The most common would be the bottle I’m reviewing today, Jack Daniel’s Straight Tennessee Rye Whiskey.
-Jack’s base rye whiskey is also bottled at 90 proof, which puts it in the same proof range as Woodford’s base rye whiskey even though the price (around $25) aligns more with the 100 proof version of Old Forester Straight Rye Whiskey.
+One of the main differences that separates Jack Daniel’s Rye Whiskey from its cousins is that it gets filtered through a 10-foot stack of sugar maple charcoal to filter out the impurities before being put into a barrel for aging.
+All Brown-Forman base products are aged between 4 to 6 years, but Jack Daniel’s is the only one to not use heat-cycled warehouses.

 I have already reviewed the 2020 Limited Release of Jack Daniel’s Barrel Proof Rye (and loved it), but I can’t believe it’s taken me this long to review the base form of that whiskey.
-Coming in at a rather standard 90 proof, this rye whiskey is bottled in Jack’s iconic “Old No. 7” bottle, complete with screw cap.
+This rye whiskey is bottled in Jack’s iconic “Old No. 7” bottle, complete with screw cap.
 There’ll be no mistaking this for the more expensive single barrel variety, which is 94 proof and comes in a very different bottle.
 So how is it?
 What corners have been cut?
 Let’s find out.
 I sampled it neat in a glencairn.

 Tasting Notes